sauravpandey123/SeizureFed/README.md

 Each dataset can be downloaded using the respective links above.
 Please review and comply with the data usage licenses provided by the original sources.

+For NCH Sleep Databank, only a small subset of patients experienced seizures.
+You may only download the `.edf `, '.annot`, and `.tsv ` files for these patients, listed here.